SapitoSucio/froggo-guides/docs/script_commands.md

 This transaction is logged if the log script generated transactions option is enabled.

-You may also create an item by its name in the '`english name`' field in the item database:
+You may also create an item by its name in the ``english name`` field in the item database:

 ```cpp